Skip to content

 {%- end %}

-This pattern works for any HAProxy feature - rate limiting, custom health checks, header manipulation, or anything else HAProxy supports.
+Users then enable it by adding example.com/request-id-header: "X-Request-ID" as an Ingress annotation.
+This pattern works for any HAProxy feature — rate limiting, health checks, header manipulation, or anything else HAProxy supports.

-The template system is fully hackable: you can override any template snippet, replace the main HAProxy template entirely, or disable all template libraries and start from scratch if you have a completely different vision for how your configuration should be rendered.
+The template system is fully hackable: override any snippet, replace the main template entirely, or disable all libraries and start from scratch.
+See the Templating Guide for how snippets, extension points, and the full template context work.

 Check the Result